-Honduras, a country home to nine million people, is crippled by poverty, gang violence and a lack of education.
+Honduras, a country home to 9 million people, is crippled by poverty, gang violence and a lack of education.
 Roughly 60% of the population of Honduras lives below the poverty line.
-The country is also known for having one of the highest crime and violence rates of all time.
+The country is also known for one of the highest crime and violence rates of all time.
 In terms of child poverty in Honduras, poverty impacts children in multiple ways, including health, safety and education.
-Nearly 75% of children use outdoor bathroom systems or open fields and 69% of 9-10 year-olds are infected with parasites because of this.
+Nearly 75% of children use outdoor bathroom systems or open fields for defecation and 69% of children aged 9-10 are infected with parasites because of this.
 Furthermore, 23% of Honduran children suffer from malnutrition and stunting.
 This article will explore the consequences of child poverty as well as efforts to address it.

 Children and Gang Violence

 Children face many dangers from exposure to gangs and gang violence in Honduras.
 Many children are too afraid to go to school because of the prevalence of gang members on the streets.
 A report from the Norweigan Refugee Council highlights the risks that Honduran children face, including pressure, sexual harassment and abuse.

 Gang members have also successfully infiltrated Honduran schools and now promote the distribution of drugs to minors and attempt to recruit children into gangs.
 Families also face pressure from gangs, often in the form of war taxes, which prohibits their ability to buy school supplies and uniforms.

 Children and Education

 The Honduran government provides free schooling until the sixth grade.
 However, when children in Honduras graduate from the sixth grade, many of them stop their education to support their families.
 After receiving a partial education, boys will often go to work in the fields while girls will stay at home to care for their families until marrying around the ages of 12-14 years old.